kiooeht/Humility/README.md

 ## Changelist

 ### General
-* Vulnerable has been changed so that if the player if afflicted with it during the monsters' turn, monsters that act that turn will no longer suddenly deal increased damage.
+* Vulnerable has been changed so that if the player is afflicted with it during the monsters' turn, monsters that act that turn will no longer suddenly deal increased damage.
 	* This allows monsters that are not the last to act in a turn to apply Vulnerable without affecting the damage of monsters that act after them.
-	* Note: This means Fungi Beast will no longer alter damage if it does during the monsters' turn from effects like Thorns or Lightning Orbs.
+	* Note: This means Fungi Beast will no longer alter damage if it dies during the monsters' turn from effects like Thorns or Lightning Orbs.

 ### Exordium